HatfieldChair/HatfieldStandingOrders/StandingOrders.md

   1. The Governance Committee will review the Standing Orders and Governance of the JCR to ensure they remain up to date and efficient.
   2. The Governance Committee must meet at least once per term.
-  3. The Governance Committee will consist of the Senior Man, Vice-President (Discipline), Communities Officer, JCR Secretary, JCR Chair and the Assistant Students' Union Representatives.
+  3. The Governance Committee will consist of the Senior Man, Vice President (Discipline), Compliance and Governance Officer, JCR Secretary, JCR Chair.
   4. The JCR Chair will be Chair of the Governance Committee.
   5. The Governance Committee will assist the JCR in reconciling the text of amendments to the Standing Orders with the drafting principles of this document, and advise where necessary on how to draft and  submit motions for General Meetings.
   6. The Executive Committee must prepare a report for the Governance Committee prior to the end of their term of office highlighting areas which in their experience deserve particular attention in the coming year.